Seg-mel/mplayer_control/README.md

 ###This is a cross-platform Python library for [MPlayer](http://www.mplayerhq.hu/) control.

-The library was tested in Ubuntu linux and Windows.
+The library was tested in Ubuntu Linux and Windows.
-The client-server system only works in Unix at this time.
+Connecting to already running mplayer process is currently not supported on Windows.
-But this feature is under development for Windows.
+But this feature is in development for Windows.

-Mini example:
+Short example:
 ``` Python
 from mplayer_control.player import Player